-Come to North Pole if only to visit the Santa Claus House, an old general store and post office that has been turned into a holiday shop.
-Each year, over 400,000 letters arrive to the Santa Claus House addressed to, “Santa Claus, North Pole, Alaska,” and teams of community members work together to respond to each letter.
+Come to the North Pole if only to visit the Santa Claus House, an old general store and post office that has been turned into a holiday shop.
+Each year, over 400,000 letters arrive at the Santa Claus House addressed to, “Santa Claus, North Pole, Alaska,” and teams of community members work together to respond to each letter.
 You can even order a letter to be sent to your child, grandchild or another relative while you’re visiting the Santa Claus House.

 In late November, you can catch North Pole’s “Christmas in Ice” exhibit, an ice art contents which attracts ice sculptors from around the world.
-The contest uses chainsaws and about 600 tons of ice from North Pole.
+The contest uses chainsaws and about 600 tons of ice from the North Pole.
 An ice maze and ice slide will also be on display throughout December, and you can even make this a family destination on Christmas Day.

 The ice contest is part of the Winter Festival, which celebrates the holidays with fireworks, activities and shopping.
 The Santa Claus House sells items such as clothing, jewelry, ornaments and toys.
 You can also have your photo taken with Santa, who will be available to meet with children every day.
-If North Pole doesn’t get you and your family in the loving holiday spirit, it’s likely that nothing will.
+If the North Pole doesn’t get you and your family in the loving holiday spirit, it’s likely that nothing will.